timescale/docs/use-timescale/popsql.md

 </Procedure>

-Now you have setup PopSQL, see how to easily do the following:
+Now you have set up PopSQL, see how to easily do the following:

 - [Write a query](https://docs.popsql.com/docs/writing-a-query)
 - [Share a query with your